-- An expanded, co-ordinated epilepsy patient recruitment network for neuroimaging will be coordinated by the Florey’s imaging team and will leverage the infrastructure of the National Imaging Facility.
+- An expanded, coordinated epilepsy patient recruitment network for neuroimaging will be coordinated by The Florey’s imaging team and will leverage the infrastructure of the National Imaging Facility.

 Collaboration with Australian and international leaders in epilepsy, neuropsychological testing and genetic testing are expected to combine in a new and powerful way to dramatically improve the lives of people living with epilepsy.

-Professor Jackson and his team are world renowned for advanced imaging techniques which, among many achievements, minimise the risks for patients undergoing surgery to stop epileptic seizures.
+Professor Jackson and his team are world-renowned for advanced imaging techniques, which, among many achievements, minimise the risks for patients undergoing surgery to stop epileptic seizures.
 The quality and details of their MRI images allow neurosurgeons to precisely identify and remove critical small areas of brain tissue that will cure their epilepsy.
 This minimises the patient’s risk of losing speech, movement and other essential skills.

 It is anticipated that the project will eventually:

 - Provide accurate diagnostic and prognostic tools enabling rapid, optimised targeted treatment for individual patients

 - Remove the uncertainty that many patients currently experience, by enabling accurate provision of early and accurate advice regarding prognosis and treatment options

 - Prevent delays and ineffective treatment of epilepsy, which currently is associated with repeated brain-damaging seizures, cognitive decline, and excess epilepsy-related deaths